outcoldman/outcoldman.com/_drafts/hosting-github-pages-with-https.markdown

 make build-production
 make deploy-production
 ```

 - Add post-build action `E-mail notification`.

 You are ready to build it.
-First build will take a lot of time, because
+First build will take a lot of time because
-Jenkins will download ruby for the first time and build it, after that it will need
+Jenkins will need to download ruby for the first time and build it,
-to download all gems.
+all next builds will be much quicker.